18 Sept 2017 by Josh

 There's more to life than IPA

 This is no hop hate, just a wee rant.
-I’m going to say it, I’m sick of IPAs.
+Are we going hopping mad?
 Yes, it’s an industry staple.
 Yes, it’s the beer that kickstarted the current (and exponential) growth in the craft beer industry.
-But there’s more to life than IPA.
+But there’s more to life than IPA, right?

 view other posts